2025 Solar Incentives Guide for Erie, CO - Tax Credits & Rebates

 Federal Solar Incentives

-To more fully understand how the ITC may apply to your situation, call your local Erie solar panel installation expert and request more information.
+To better understand how the ITC might apply to you, call your local Erie solar panel installation expert and request more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
-With the new provisions, solar installation projects that are completed between 2022 and 2032, may be eligible for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
 Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Erie solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+The best way to understand how the new Clean Energy Credit might apply to you is to speak with your local Erie solar panel company directly.

 State & Local Solar Incentives